Last reviewed: 11/15/2023

 How does the Columbia Plan work with Columbia Health?

 Navigating the health care system in the United States can be complex.
-To help ensure that international students have access to the highest quality care on- and off-campus, Columbia University requires all international students to enroll in the Columbia University Student Health Insurance Plan.
+To help ensure that international students have access to the highest quality care on- and off-campus, Columbia University requires all international students, regardless of the number of enrolled credits, to enroll in The Columbia Plan.

 John Jay Hall, 3rd Floor

 Inadequate health insurance can result in catastrophic health outcomes and extraordinary costs, as well as unexpected barriers to achieving academic success and scholarly pursuits.

 International students are frequently targeted by companies offering lower rates for substandard plans that are described in marketing materials as comparable.
 Students unfamiliar with the US health care system may then be unable to access care or be subject to very high out of pocket costs for using these limited non-Columbia plans.

 The Columbia Plan reinforces Columbia’s commitment to protecting the health of the student community through access to high-quality health services and provision of insurance coverage to supplement on-campus resources, with protections on out of pocket costs.
 Additionally, the Columbia plan is designed to support students throughout the United States and when traveling abroad.